-- specialised tree nursery and seed processing equipment modern machinery and equipment to increase efficiency and productivity in all phases of nursery and seed processing operations to improve quality and safety - equipment or equipment modifications needed to allow forest nurseries to operate safely under new Covid-19 working arrangements, e.g. adaptations to machinery to support social distancing or the provision or upgrading of hygiene/welfare facilities - specialised fencing machinery, such as post knockers and machinery to dispense fencing mesh equipment to allow forestry businesses to adapt and operate safely in line with new Covid-19 working arrangements e.g. adaptations to machinery to support physical distancing or the provision or upgrading of mobile hygiene/welfare facilities
+- specialised tree nursery and seed processing equipment modern machinery and equipment to increase efficiency and productivity in all phases of nursery and seed processing operations to improve quality and safety - equipment or equipment modifications needed to allow forest nurseries to operate safely under new Covid-19 working arrangements, e.g. adaptations to machinery to support social distancing or the provision or upgrading of hygiene/welfare facilities - specialised fencing machinery, such as post knockers and machinery to dispense fencing mesh - new or upgraded multi user or community deer larders and essential larder equipment to deliver improved deer management in Scotland's rainforest and Caledonian pinewood equipment to allow forestry businesses to adapt and operate safely in line with new Covid-19 working arrangements e.g. adaptations to machinery to support physical distancing or the provision or upgrading of mobile hygiene/welfare facilities